 This resource encourages children in Years 5 and 6 to investigate two of Shakespeare’s most famous sonnets – looking at themes and structure – before composing their own poems.

-In Key Stage 2, pupils should study the work of William Shakespeare.
+In Key Stage 2, pupils should study the work of William Shakespeare and explore a variety of different poems.
 He was a master wordsmith and his plays contain language that we still use today.
 These activities explore his sonnets, reading two examples and exploring their themes.

 Pupils will learn how sonnets are structured and have the opportunity to write their own.